RiazBhuiyanX/python-metrics-engine/README.md

 Drawdown curves help tell the _real story_ behind the PnL line.
 They give context to whether a strategy’s risk is one big event or lots of little paper cuts, which matters a lot psychologically.

-## 🚀 What I’d Improve with More Time
+## 🚀 Future Improvements & Robustness

 While this implementation fulfilled the goal of exploring strategy behavior and risk in a simple setting, it’s operating under tight constraints: only \~3.5 days of historical data, no slippage, no latency, and several simplifying assumptions.
 If I had more time (and resources), here’s what I would expand or refine: